-The total number of hours during the survey period when an employee actually worked.
-Neither paid nor unpaid break periods are included.
-However, rest periods for mine workers in the mining industry and waiting periods for workers in the transportation industry are included.
+Actual Hours Worked: the total number of hours during the survey period when an employee actually worked.
+Neither paid nor unpaid rest break are included.
+However, rest break for mine workers in the mining industry and waiting periods for workers in the transportation industry are included.
 Night duty not connected with actual duties is not included.

 Hours worked are classified as follows.
-Total hours worked